RateCity.com.au

 - 5 min read

-Using your credit card often comes with additional costs.
-That's why you’ll see your latter costing you a little extra if you use your credit card at some cafes.
+• Using your credit card often comes with additional charges.
+That's why your latté may cost a little extra if you use your credit card at some cafés.

-Not surprisingly, most people loathe credit card surcharges.
-It might even seem unfair to be penalised as a consumer for choosing one payment method over another.
-Yet, you’ll find many merchants charge a surcharge on credit card payments costing you up to 1-3 per cent of the transaction value.
+Not surprisingly, many people loathe credit card surcharges.
+It might seem unfair to be penalised for choosing one payment method over another.
+Yet, you’ll find many merchants charge a surcharge on credit card payments, costing between 1% to 3% of the transaction value.

-So the question might be, why is it that some merchants charge you extra on credit card payments and others don't?
-And why do you even have to pay a credit card surcharge when paying the merchant for the goods or services in full?
+So why do some merchants charge extra on credit card payments and others don't?
+And why is a credit card surcharge even necessary?

 Why do you get charged a credit card surcharge?